Whale-Watching in Monterey Bay

 At least, I thought I did at this point.

-After gathering the final pieces of information, we were ready to board.
-We made our way to the upper deck, aiming to get the best overview.
+Together with a crowd of people all eager to see some giant marine mammals, we made our way to the upper deck.
 The benches on the deck invited people to sit, but the rails along the side of the boat were the better spot.
 And so we stood there with our gaze on the misty water.

 When you're immersed in coastal fog, it’s easy to feel trapped, no matter where you go.
 Yet, just half a mile—or even less—from any spot on the coast can make all the difference.
 And so, quicker than anticipated, we found ourselves enjoying the blue sky above and the even bluer ocean beneath, stroked by sunlight.